Home » Autism Health and Medical Info » Autism and Depression: What’s the Link?

 As a parent or caregiver, you want to provide the best care and treatment to manage your child’s depression.
 Learning how to help your child with autism cope with their emotions is the first step towards preventing full-blown depression.

-When a child is depressed, he/she feels he/she is worthless.
+When a child is depressed, they feel they are worthless.
 You can assure your child this is not true.
-Assure your child he/she is loved by friends and family.
+Assure your child that their friends and family love them.

 Communicate in a way your child feels secure and safe.
 Here are some ways to communicate so your child feels supported: